-Achieving and maintaining PCI compliance is the perfect starting point for any company looking to reduce their own, and their customers' exposure to data breaches.
-Technology such as PCI Pal's Agent Assist exists to descope your contact centre from the requirements of PCI DSS, ensuring that valuable, hacker-attracting data doesn't enter the contact centre ecosystem.
-Rather than investing time and money in a vault to protect valuable data from external hackers, or even internal agents, this technology ensures that there is nothing in the vault to guard or steal.
 We've seen the headlines over the past few years sounding alarm bells about the number of data hacks occurring each year.
 It happens so often that breaches no longer surprise anyone, and reinforces distrust.
-Consumers across the board want to see businesses not only investing in security, but also be able to tell consumers about it in terms they understand.
-Transparency is going to be key for earning, keeping and potentially having to rebuild consumer trust.
+Consumers across the board want to see businesses not only investing in technology to safeguard their data, but they also want to be kept informed.
+Transparency is going to be key for earning, maintaining and potentially having to rebuild consumer trust.

-Your Annual PCI Checklist
+CHAPTER 6 Your Annual PCI Checklist

-If you operate a contact centre that takes card payments from customers over the phone or via SMS and web chat, there are certain checks you must perform to ensure the security of cardholder data.
+If you operate a contact center that takes card payments from customers over the phone or via SMS and web chat, there are certain checks you must perform to ensure the security of cardholder data.

-The Payment Card Industry Data Security Standard (PCI DSS) is the information security standard for organisations that handle card payments from the major card schemes, including Visa, MasterCard, American Express, Discovery and JCB.
+The Payment Card Industry Data Security Standard (PCI DSS) is the information security standard for organizations that handle card payments from the major card schemes, including Visa, MasterCard, American Express, Discovery and JCB.

 To remain compliant, the following checks must be performed annually to maintain security and mitigate the risks of a compromise of card or personal data.
 It's worth noting that if you're using a hosted solution like PCI Pal then most of the PCI DSS requirements will already be met.

 Although the Payment Card Industry Security Standards Council (PCI SSC) sets the security standards, each card provider also has its own programme for compliance, validation levels and enforcement.